sybrew/the-seo-framework/readme.txt

 TODO fix 'back to top' on extension pages thanks to our new font.
 TODO test all deprecated methods
 TODO deprecate is_wc_shop et co. for real.
+TODO render_element -> create_element?
+We eventually want to 'output_element', but what's the name?

 **For everyone:**

 * **Improved:**
 	* TODO (Forgo this? -> Store progress in branch?)
 We made the robots-generator a literal generator.
 * **Removed:**
-	* TODO Object caching of the HTML output of TSF.
+	* Object caching of the HTML output of TSF.
 		* We [theorized no benefit having this feature](https://github.com/sybrew/the-seo-framework/issues/565), and thought it rather harmful; later, [we found this true empirically](https://wordpress.org/support/topic/enabled-object-cache-doesnt-allow-to-filter-robots-meta/).
 		* This does not mean we removed basic object caching support!
 We only purged our very custom implementation for it.
 You do not need to clear your object cache after updating, and you won't find performance altered.
 * **Updated:**